T

 $12–$20

-Fried chicken coated in a fiery cayenne pepper paste, then served on white bread with pickles.
-It's a Nashville rite of passage, offering an intense heat that's surprisingly addictive.
+Fried chicken coated in a fiery cayenne pepper paste, often served on white bread with pickles.
+It's a Nashville staple with a legendary spicy kick.

 Meat and Three